-LinkedIn comes on strong in 2021
+LinkedIn comes on strong

 As more businesses went online, LinkedIn became one of the top-ranked marketing platforms and a favorite of every digital agency handling B2B clients.
 With more than 57 million businesses registered on the website, this platform is now a vital part of marketing strategies for a lot of businesses on the web, and for good reason.

 LinkedIn’s B2B lead conversion rates are 3X higher than other ad platforms like Google ads, Facebook, or Twitter.
 Well, no surprises here.
 LinkedIn, after all, has a higher concentration of individuals who will engage with B2B marketing content.

 This platform has also grown to be one of the leading social media platforms.
 It is a space where individuals from different industries and geographical backgrounds now congregate virtually to share their expertise and knowledge.

 Now, many individuals leverage LinkedIn to build networks and relationships on a global level.
 It has further made it easier for organizations across the globe to adopt diversity and inclusion at a larger scale.

 With the rise in popularity and the number of users, it often gets tricky to become a familiar name on the platform.
 The competition on LinkedIn is only increasing with each passing day.